atsign-foundation/noports/packages/sshnoports/README.md

 The daemon can also be deployed as part of a pre-built docker container, that also has a number of networking tools installed.
-The container image is located on Dockerhub as `atsigncompany/sshnpd:latest` or you can build your own using the Dockerfile in the root of the project.
+The container image is located on Dockerhub as `atsigncompany/sshnpd:latest` or you can build your own using the [Dockerfile](templates/docker/Dockerfile) in the templates folder.

 The image expects to have the atKeys for the atSign being used in the `/atsign/.atsign/keys` directory, this can be mounted as a volume at startup